-- Policies that promote the use of low- and zero-carbon fuels for transportation, low or zero emission transit options, and otherwise support the continued reduction in the cost of low- and zero-carbon energy sources to consumers in the state. - Programs directed at Puget Sound health, to include: water quality, habitat restoration, cleanups, stormwater management, underwater noise reduction, bankline "softening," kelp conservation & recovery, and other issues related to orca recovery in the Puget Sound. - Streamlining Department of Ecology's wetland mitigation banking program so that cost-effective and large-scale compensatory mitigation projects can be built in advance of permitted impacts. - Programs funded through the Model Toxics Control Act (MTCA) that assist ports in their efforts to promote environmental stewardship, to include cleanup grants and public participation grants to community organizations, including a streamlined pathway that promotes voluntary, expeditious cleanup of habitat restoration and/or shoreline public access projects in underserved communities. - Continued robust funding for the state's Recreation and Conservation Office, and any additional state-level program or office that supports partnerships and funding on environmental cleanup, habitat restoration, and public access to the shoreline and marine resources. - Policies that promote use of clean energy technology, build energy efficiency, and support a statewide reduction in greenhouse gas emissions as well as statewide goals for clean power, and that can be implemented in ways that: leverage our state's competitiveness; maintain the efficient operation of essential public facilities such as airports and seaports; and support equity between our business partners.
+- Policies that promote the use of low- and zero-carbon fuels for transportation, low or zero emission transit options, and otherwise support the continued reduction in the cost of low- and zero-carbon energy sources to consumers in the state. - Programs directed at Puget Sound health, to include: water quality, habitat restoration, cleanups, stormwater management, underwater noise reduction, bankline "softening," kelp conservation & recovery, and other issues related to orca recovery in the Puget Sound. - Improving prioritization, transparency, and funding for Department of Ecology's wetland mitigation banking program so that cost-effective and large-scale compensatory mitigation projects can be built in advance of permitted impacts. - Programs funded through the Model Toxics Control Act (MTCA) that assist ports in their efforts to promote environmental stewardship, to include cleanup grants and public participation grants to community organizations, including a streamlined pathway that promotes voluntary, expeditious cleanup of habitat restoration and/or shoreline public access projects in underserved communities.

+2022_11_08_RM_8o_Memo_2023-State-Legislative-Agenda-Adoption-Amended.pdf competitiveness; maintain the efficient operation of essential public facilities such as airports and seaports; and support equity between our business partners.

+- Policies that promote use of clean energy technology, build energy efficiency, and support a statewide reduction in greenhouse gas emissions as well as statewide goals for clean power, and that can be implemented in ways that: leverage our state's